drkane/threesixty-parser/readme.md

 ```python
 g = ThreeSixtyGiving.from_url("http://example.org/opendata/ExampleTrust-grants.csv")
 ```

+By default this method will check whether the file is valid against the default schema.
+If you don't want to do this pass `validate=False`.
+If you want a different schema then pass `schema_url=https://url/to/schema.json`.

 It will attempt to guess the filetype from the response, filetype can be manually specified by using the `filetype` attribute, e.g.: